SDEprojects/22SDE05-72HoursToLive-T6-Capstone/README.md

 Future releases of the game would include:
 - The ability to pause and resume the game.
-- A graphic user interface (GUI) version of the game **Support:**
+- A graphic user interface (GUI) version of the game

+**Support:**
-For support in regards to this project,  reach out to a team member through blair.hendrickson.4@gmail.com,  robtai29@gmail.com,  adewalesalami2@yahoo.com or ebaddae@gmail.com
+For support in regards to this project,  reach out to a team member through henblair@amazon.com, tairobea@amazon.com, adsalami@amazon.com, ebenadda@amazon.com

 **Contributing:**

 The team is open to suggestions on how to improve the game.
-Reach out to a team member   through  blair.hendrickson.4@gmail.com,  robtai29@gmail.com, adewalesalami2@yahoo.com or ebaddae@gmail.com
+Reach out to a team member   through henblair@amazon.com, tairobea@amazon.com, adsalami@amazon.com, ebenadda@amazon.com

   **Authors and acknowledgment:**

-This project was produced by the collaborative effort of Blair Hendrickson, Robert Tie, Adewale Salami, and Ebenezer Addae with supervision from Rennie Araucto and Technical advice from Tom Fulton.
+This project was produced by the collaborative effort of Blair Hendrickson, Robert Tai, Adewale Salami, and Ebenezer Addae with supervision from Rennie Araucto and Technical advice from Tom Fulton.

 **Project Status:**